iiasa/message-ix-models/doc/transport/input.rst

 General (:file:`config.yaml`, required)
 ---------------------------------------

-The contents of this configuration file exactly map to the attributes of the class :class:`.transport.Config`.
+The contents of this configuration file exactly map to the attributes of the class :class:`transport.Config <.transport.config.Config>`.
 The class stores all the settings understood by the code for building, solving, and reporting MESSAGEix-Transport, including their default values.
 (There is no common default like :file:`/data/transport/config.yaml`.)
 It also has methods for reading the configuration from file; see the detailed description of :meth:`.Config.from_context`.